alan-turing-institute/sqlsynthgen/docs/source/tutorials/loan_applications.rst

 Marginal Distributions with Differential Privacy
 ++++++++++++++++++++++++++++++++++++++++++++++++

-For many of the remaining categorical columns, such as ``cards.type``
+For many of the remaining categorical columns, such as ``cards.type``, we may decide that we want to use the real values in the right proportions.
+Here is a sample of the ``cards`` table:

 .. list-table:: cards
    :header-rows: 1